aptech/docs/docs/CR-plotSave.rst

     :param filename: name of the file to create with a file type extension.
         Available file extensions include: .jpg, .plot, .png, .pdf, .svg, .tiff

         ..
 NOTE:: Available file types may vary per system.
-A list of valid types can be found in the **File > Export Graph** file dialog window).
+A list of valid types can be found in the :menuselection:`File --> Export Graph` file dialog window.

     :type filename: string